martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 These were purchased from Amazon, and I wonder if they’re even genuine.
 The tips look good and the case is definately branded, but I’m not so sure of the handles.
 I just can’t trust these; I’ve decided to return them.

 Would a brand this highly regarded <i>really</i> fail to notice that a case doesn’t close, or have the handles been swapped for fakes that the case just wasn't designed for?
-I just can’t take the risk.
+[I just can’t take the risk](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/).

-Such a disapointment.

-Back to square one. 😩
+Whichever’s the case, this is such a disapointment.
+Oh, well; back to the drawing board. 😩